 - Hazardous material management employees.
 And more

-The definition of a nonessential employee varies from state to state, but generally, it includes employees who do not work in healthcare, infrastructure, public works, food production and distribution, emergency services, and communications.
+The definition of a nonessential worker varies from state to state, but generally, it includes employees who do not work in healthcare, infrastructure, public works, food production and distribution, emergency services, and communications.

 What is a nonessential government employee?

-This can vary between states, but generally essential employees are those who work in hospitals, policing, prisons, emergency services, and infrastructure maintenance.
+This can vary between states, but generally essential workers are those who work in hospitals, policing, prisons, emergency services, and infrastructure maintenance.